Deputy, Indiana: Schools

 Located in Deputy is the Deputy Elementary School, part of the Madison Consolidated Schools system.
 As of 2020, the current principal is Janet McCreary.
 Deputy Elementary School is located near the site of the old Deputy High School.
 The Deputy Elementary School and the old Deputy High School mascot is a panther.

+The original "Old Brick School" was erected in 1897 and covered all grades.
+The school was later Enlarged and renovated in 1907.